platformsh/platformsh-docs/docs/src/add-services/influxdb.md

 ## Exporting data

-To export your data from InfluxDB:
+To export your data from InfluxDB, follow these steps:

-1. Install and configure the [influx-cli](https://docs.influxdata.com/influxdb/cloud/tools/influx-cli/).
+1. Install and configure the [`influx` CLI](https://docs.influxdata.com/influxdb/cloud/tools/influx-cli/).
-2. Gain access to the server from your local machine with the [Platform.sh CLI](../administration/cli/_index.md):
+2. Connect to your InfluxDB service with the [Platform.sh CLI](../administration/cli/_index.md):

    ```bash
    platform tunnel:open